 You have 5 stages of sleep during your 8 hours, each lasting 90 minutes

 Each stage of sleep has deep sleep which is referred to as NREM – non-rapid eye movement sleep which is very deep.
 This is an important requirement for your brain function because it allows your brain to download and store the information from your day.
 Each of these 5 stages also has a varying amount of REM sleep.
 This is the rapid eye movement or dream stage.

 In the first half of the night, a majority of the 90-minute cycle is NREM, deep sleep.
 As you progress through your night, this balance swaps and towards dawn and waking you switch to more REM and less NREM.

 This has an effect on your brain, both these types of sleep affect your memory and ability to think clearly.

 Deep NREM sleep is important to remove the unnecessary neural connections – purging your brain of extraneous memories and thoughts.
 NREM sleep is vital because its when your brain manages the finite amount of storage space within your brain.

 REM sleep is the dreaming sleep with aids with interconnecting your memories and add details.
 REM sleep earlier in the morning is your creative sleep.

 Don’t miss: Ditch the good girl syndrome

 Are you a lark or an owl?

 There are two factors involved in your sleep and there are not connected, they are separate systems.
 When they happen to coincide as nature intends then you fall asleep naturally and beautifully.
-If you override one of the systems with caffeine or even bright lights this two systems will operate at different times and upset your natural balance.
+If you override one of the systems with caffeine or even bright lights these two systems will operate at different times and upset your natural balance.